 Mozart, Gluck, and WWII

-Like many buildings in the city, Palais Auersperg played its part in Austrian history.
+Like many city townhouses, Palais Auersperg played its part in Austrian history.
 Emperor Franz Joseph and Empress Elisabeth danced here, for example, and one of the leading groups in the Austrian freedom fighter movement met inside as World War II drew to a close.

 On the music side, a former occupant – Field Marshall Joseph von Sachsen-Hildburghausen (1702 – 1787) – was a patron of Christoph Willibald Gluck.
 The Field Marshall employed Gluck as Kapellmeister (musical director) for several years.
 And we know that in 1786, for example, Palais Auersperg hosted at least one performance of Mozart’s opera, Idomeneo.